-Parents/guardians are within their rights to make a request for home education rather than having them taught at one of the local authority schools.
+Parents/guardians are within their rights to seek consent to withdraw from the roll of a Highland school for home education rather than having them taught at one of the local authority schools.

 Any parent/guardian can choose to do this as long as they provide an efficient education that is suitable for the age, ability and aptitude of the child.